-According to Componenta’s estimate, the Group has no significant and immediate risk concentrations related to Russia and Ukraine among its customers or suppliers of goods.
+According to Componenta’s estimate, the Group has no significant and immediate risk concentrations related to Russia or Ukraine among its customers or suppliers of goods.
 Componenta has no operations of its own in Russia or Ukraine.
-The war in Ukraine has had an impact on the general price development and availability of raw materials such as structural steel and pig iron.
-The war in Ukraine has had an indirect impact on the supply chains of Componenta’s manufacturers of steel materials and wholesalers through the price development and availability of iron ore and coal, for example.
+The Russia’s war of aggression has had an impact on the general price development and availability of raw materials such as structural steel and pig iron, and on the development of energy prices.
+The war has had an indirect impact on the supply chains of Componenta’s manufacturers of steel materials and wholesalers through the price development and availability of iron ore and coal, for example.

-A prolonged war in Ukraine can continue to have a negative impact on the financial market, sales volumes, the availability and price development of raw materials and energy and the availability of foreign labour, which increases uncertainty in terms of forecasts.
+A prolonged war may continue to have a negative impact on the financial market, sales volumes, the availability and price development of raw materials and energy, and the availability of foreign labour, which increases forecasting uncertainty.

-The cost risk associated with raw materials is mainly managed with price agreements to adjust product prices in accordance with changes in the general index of raw material prices.
+The cost risk associated with raw materials is mainly managed through index-based price agreements, based on which the sales prices of products are updated in response to changes in the prices of raw materials for the next quarter.
 An increase in raw material prices may tie more cash than expected to working capital.
 In terms of commercial risks, future volumes may be weakened by customers switching to cheaper alternatives due to price competition.

-Componenta is continuously monitoring the liquidity risk.
+Componenta continuously monitors the liquidity risk.
 Componenta’s current revolving credit facilities will need to be renewed in November 2023.
 The Group also finances its operations through factoring arrangements for receivables.
-Any termination or non-renewal of factoring arrangements or revolving credit facilities can create uncertainties for Componenta’s liquidity and going concern.
+Any termination or non-renewal of factoring arrangements or revolving credit facilities can create uncertainties for Componenta’s liquidity and the continuity of its operations.
 However, these uncertainties can be mitigated, and it is the management’s estimate that the future financing of operations does not involve significant uncertainties.
-This is discussed in more detail under “Accounting principles requiring management judgement”.
+In addition, the Group’s liquidity was at a good level at the end of the review period.
+At the end of the review period, Componenta also had EUR 4.0 million in unused binding revolving credit facilities and a USD 7.5 million unused portion of its USD 8.0 million share subscription facility from GCF, an investor based in the United States.
+The share subscription facility is valid until June 2024.
+In addition, the second and final instalment (EUR 2 million) of the EUR 4 million working capital loan was drawn down in March 2023.
+A more detailed description of the uncertainties related to company’s ability to continue as a going concern and other business risks is provided under “Accounting principles requiring the management’s judgement”.